 The unseal process is done by running

-vault unseal or via the API.
+vault operator unseal or via the API.

 This process is stateful: each key can be entered via multiple mechanisms